-I. In January 2020, the Tokyo Metropolitan Government issued to a corporation an order for business improvement, on the ground that the corporation that provided loan services for individuals provided loans that exceeded one-third of the annual income regulated by the Money Lending Business Act.
+- I. In January 2020, the Tokyo Metropolitan Government issued to a corporation an order for business improvement, on the ground that the corporation that provided loan services for individuals provided loans that exceeded one-third of the annual income regulated by the Money Lending Business Act. - II.
+In June 2022, METI issued an order under the Installment Sales Act to take appropriate measures for a breach of the duty to properly manage credit card numbers to a business that handles credit card numbers, which had announced that approximately 460,000 credit card numbers and other information may have been leaked due to unauthorised access.
+Although the security level of the business's system was diagnosed as highly vulnerable on several occasions, the business falsified the reports containing the results of the diagnoses and submitted them to an auditing organisation, which certified that the system met international security standards.

-II.
-In February 2019, the METI ordered a registered individual credit purchase intermediary to take necessary measures to improve their business operations according to the Installment Sales Act because it did not properly investigate the cause of complaints from purchasers regarding unjust solicitation, etc.